GiulioAppetito/SABD_Project_2/README.md

     ```

 7. **View the results**:
-    The results will be saved in the `Results` directory.
+    The results will be saved in the `Results` directory in .csv format.

 8. **Stop the architecture** when done:
     ```sh